Homebrew/homebrew-cask/doc/cask_language_reference/token_reference.md

 ## Purpose

-The purpose of these stringent conventions is to:
+Software vendors are often inconsistent with their naming.
+By enforcing strict naming conventions we aim to:

-* Unambiguously boil down the name of the software into a unique identifier
+* Prevent duplicate submissions
 * Minimize renaming events
-* Prevent duplicate submissions
+* Unambiguously boil down the name of the software into a unique identifier

 The token itself should be: